In Silico Study for Optimizing Intensity and Focality Electrode Configurations for Directional DBS Under Uncertainty Using Metaheuristic L1L1 Method: Materials and Methods

 \subsubsection{Bipolar Configurations}

-Bipolar configurations are derived through the reciprocity principle (RP) \cite{FERNANDEZCORAZZA2020116403}.
-The principle states that the maximum focused current density, i.e., $\Gamma_{\hbox{ {max}}}$, of an applied linear system can be achieved by limiting the electrode configuration to a pair of anodal and cathodal electrode contacts (Fig.~\ref{fig:probes_examples}).
-This configuration is obtained by multiplying the dipolar target current distribution by the transpose of the lead field matrix, selecting both the greatest positive and negative poles, and setting the remaining electrodes in the lead to zero.
-The reciprocity principle aims at maximizing current density at the expense of field ratio fidelity.
+Bipolar patterns are obtained using the reciprocity principle (RP)~\cite{FERNANDEZCORAZZA2020116403}.
+The principle states that the maximal focused current density $\Gamma_{\mathrm{max}}$ for a linear quasi-static system is achieved by selecting a single anode–cathode pair.
+In practice, the target dipolar field is multiplied by the transpose of the lead field matrix, and the contacts corresponding to the strongest positive and negative entries are chosen as anode and cathode, respectively, with all remaining contacts set to zero (Fig.~\ref{fig:probes_examples}).
+RP maximizes the delivered current density at the target but does not optimize the ratio between target activation and nuisance activation, and thus may yield suboptimal field selectivity.